academictorrents/academictorrents-docs/docs/downloading.md

 <iframe src="https://www.youtube.com/embed/mgONKmc52iI" style="max-width:100%"  width="640" height="480" frameborder=0 allowfullscreen></iframe>

-We recommend the Transmission torrent client which supports all major operating systems: [https://www.transmissionbt.com/](https://www.transmissionbt.com/)
+We recommend using the Transmission torrent client, which supports all major operating systems.
+You can download it from [https://www.transmissionbt.com/](https://www.transmissionbt.com/).

 ## From the command line